okazawagouki/DDM_fit_Psych_Kernel/readme.md

 ## Requirements
 The code is tested using MATLAB 2019b (with Statistics Toolbox).
-It uses a mex file solving the Fokker-Planck equation developed in Kiani lab: (https://github.com/KianiLab/FokkerPlanck)[https://github.com/KianiLab/FokkerPlanck].
+It uses a mex file solving the Fokker-Planck equation developed in the Kiani lab: [https://github.com/KianiLab/FokkerPlanck](https://github.com/KianiLab/FokkerPlanck).
 The mex file is included in this repository.

 ## Package